 Assistant Professor of Philosophy, The City College of New York

 Elise researches and teaches about the historical and philosophical foundations of quantum mechanics, gravity, space and time.
 She is also passionate about classical music (spectating, participating, composing), reading classic works of fiction, exploring mountain ranges, drinking single-malt whiskies, and eating geometrically shaped foods.

 Sean Davis is an actor in theater, film and television.
-He will next be seen on the ten dollar bill.

 Actor & Comedian